Preparing for your session

 Do come as you are!
 Don’t come to your session with a list of body flaws that you want photoshopped.
-You are beautiful as you are & I want you to be able to see the moment, beyond the physical assets.
+You are beautiful as you are, even with all the new & temporary curves.
+I want you to be able to see the moment, beyond the physical assets.

 To prepare for these sessions, we first need to establish a theme or any styling ideas.
 Because I need to source a lot of these props & backdrops before your session choosing an idea as early as convenient really helps give me time to get organised.
 We’ll discuss your idea & work collaboratively to bring those to life.